Artistic disputes, creative paranoia and reflections on a posthuman world, VHS Revival explores one of sci-fi’s most enduring wonders

 There is, of course, the theory that Deckard is actually a replicant himself, the addition of the unicorn dream and Gaff’s leaving of the unicorn origami proving hugely suggestive along with various other clues — many of them credible, others a little more tenuous.
 The unicorn dream is a beautiful, ethereal scene which seems completely at odds with Deckard’s cold fish persona.
 Is this a hint that Deckard has memory implants too, or is he merely schooled in supressing such emotions?

-Thanks to the pollutive excesses of a global economy, we’re already past the point of no return with global warming and the very distinct possibility of complete ecological meltdown, something that’s been refuted by power’s insatiable appetite for maintaining the ‘natural order’.
+Thanks to the pollutive excesses of a global economy, we’re already past the point of no return with global warming and the very distinct possibility of complete ecological meltdown, something that’s been refuted by power’s insatiable appetite for maintaining the ‘natural order’ and pushing the limits of technological advancement.
 More and more species of life are nearing extinction, and pretty soon we’ll have no choice but to terraform and flee the planet.
 The biggest culprits, global corporations such as Amazon, have more power and influence than ever, and wage slavery is still rampant, zero hour contracts and dwindling civil liberties offering very little security in the workplace.
-Automation is already usurping humanity in working sectors such as the retail industry, and AI is evolving to the extent that big tech companies are preparing for a remote world, algorithms becoming increasingly sophisticated (they’re even developing artificial, online medical diagnoses).
+Automation is already usurping humanity in working sectors such as the retail industry, AI evolving to the extent that big tech companies are already preparing for a remote world, algorithms becoming increasingly sophisticated (they’re even developing artificial, online medical diagnoses).
 Financial disparity is wider than it’s ever been, and there’s nothing more dehumanising than social media, an almost illusory realm of tenuous relationships that normalizes and promotes misinformation and disseminates fear and hatred.
 Just imagine the existence of replicants in such an environment.
 It’s a scary thought.

 Scott had more than a little help in creating such an astonishingly prescient future.
 In fact, the filmmaker included, Blade Runner is something of a collaborative effort from three of the most innovative and influential artists of the late-20th century.
-The literary source material for Blade Runner, Phillip K. Dick’s Do Androids Dream of Electric Sheep, may not have the cinematic appeal of the adapted screenplay, but all the elements are there, and thematically, this is very much Dick’s vision.
+The literary source material for Blade Runner, Phillip K. Dick’s Do Androids Dream of Electric Sheep, may not have the cinematic appeal of the adapted screenplay, but all the elements are there.
+Thematically, this is very much Dick’s vision.

 A notorious recluse during his twilight years, PKD would confine himself to his room for long periods, often disappearing for days on end, abandoning his family and returning home after week-long benders with fresh ideas that would consume him absolutely.
 His later books were based on a concept known as VALIS or Vast Active Living Intelligence System, the author’s gnostic vision of an extra-terrestrial God who enlightened him with a knowledge beyond humanity ― ideas explored in personal writings of biblical proportions.
 Dick spent years convincing himself that he was being monitored by the US government, a belief that would have him spiral into a personal vortex of often debilitating paranoia.
 Prone to fits of erratic behaviour, he once burnt an entire pile of manuscripts on his doorstep out of pure frustration.
 And no, he didn’t have them backed-up on disc.